Myanmar's Buddhists and Christians join fight against junta – DW – 12/13/2023

 Young fighters with the "Chinland Defense Forces" pack the floor of a tarpaulin-walled room at their mountain base on a Saturday evening, chanting over Buddhist texts illuminated by candles and smartphones.

-This is the headquarters for the Chinland Defense Force – Kalay, Kabaw, Gangaw (CDF-KKG) battalion 4.
-And Saturdays are for Buddhists in this resistance group to pray.
+This is the headquarters of the Chinland Defense Force – Kalay, Kabaw, Gangaw (CDF-KKG) Battalion 4.
+And for the Buddhists in this resistance group, Saturdays are for praying.

-The CDF-KKG is fighting Myanmar's military junta, which has been losing ground across the country in recent months to an offensive by armed ethnic militias.
-The junta took power in a 2021 coup, and since then, Myanmar has been locked in conflict between the military and resistance groups.
+The CDF-KKG is fighting Myanmar's military junta, which in recent months has been losing ground across the country to a armed ethnic militias who have launched an offensive.
+The junta took power in a coup in 2021, and the conflict between the military and resistance groups has not ceased since.

-The battalion's base in Myanmar's northeastern Chin state is cut into a mountainside overlooking the townships in the bordering Sagaing Region to the east.
+Battalion 4's base in the northeastern part of Chin State is cut into a mountain that overlooks townships in the bordering Sagaing Region.

-The military overran their previous base in the valley.
-The mountainside's thick tree cover provides cover from junta jets and drones.
+The military overran its previous base in the valley.
+The mountainside's thick tree cover provides cover from attacks by the junta's jets and drones.

 Ethnic groups come together in fight against junta

-Chinland Defense Force groups, tied to geographic areas in Chin state, overwhelmingly consist of Chin Christians fighting Myanmar's military.
+The Chinland Defense Force groups tied to geographic areas in Chin State, overwhelmingly consist of Chin Christians.

-However, CDF-KKG has more mixed membership and includes Bamar Buddhists — the majority ethnic and religious group in Myanmar.
-And in this battalion, fighters from different backgrounds and identities embody the ideas of equality they want for their country.
+However, the CDF-KKG has more mixed membership and also includes Bamar Buddhists — the majority ethnic and religious group in Myanmar.
+Fighters from different backgrounds defend the ideas of equality they want for their country.

 Sin Bout, 23, is from a Buddhist family in Sagaing Region's Kale Township.
-He left university after the coup, joining CDF-KKG in March 2022.
+He left university after the 2021 coup, joining the CDF-KKG in March 2022.

-He said state-run schools told him that the various ethnic armies fighting Myanmar's military were terrorists.
-That includes the Chin National Army, which supports defense force groups like his.
+He told DW that he had learned in state-run schools that the various ethnic armies fighting Myanmar's military were terrorists.
+That included the Chin National Army, which supports defense force groups like his.

 "After the coup, I know they are not terrorists.
-They are fighting for their freedom," said Sin Bout.
-It's a fight he's joined.
+They are fighting for their freedom," he said, explaining that was why he had joined the fight.

 On Sundays, there's a Christian service.
-Resistance members play guitar and sing gospel songs.
+The resistance fighters play the guitar and sing gospel songs.

-Sang Nu, a Chin Christian, left medical school to join CDF-KKG.
-The 23-year-old figured they could use her knowledge of medicine, especially the young women in the group.
+Sang Nu, a Chin Christian, left medical school to join the CDF-KKG.
+The 23-year-old told DW that she believed her knowledge of medicine might come in useful, especially for the other young women in the group.

-Sang Nu grew up experiencing some degree of religious discrimination by the state.
-New Christian churches couldn't get permits while Buddhist temples multiplied.
-Ethnic minorities like the Chin seemed to be passed over for government jobs.
+She experienced various degrees of religious discrimination when she was growing up, she said.
+She explained that new Christian churches couldn't get permits while Buddhist temples multiplied.
+Ethnic minorities such as the Chin seemed to be passed over for government jobs.

-It's part of the reason why she joined the resistance.
-She wants more independence for her Chin community — while working alongside Bamars as compatriots.
+This is part of the reason why she joined the resistance, she said, explaining that she wanted more independence for her community but was happy to work alongside others, such as the Bamars, who are her compatriots.

 Junta tries to exploit religious division